Cangjians/libcangjie/data/README.table.md

 1. The actual character the user desires to input.

+2. The Simplified Chinese equivalent character of the actual character.
+For example, for the line where the actual character is "後", this field should be "后".

-2. A boolean (0 or 1) representing whether the character is a Chinese character.
+3. A boolean (0 or 1) representing whether the character is a Chinese character.

-3. A boolean representing whether the character exists in the Big5 encoding.
+4. A boolean representing whether the character exists in the Big5 encoding.

-4. A boolean representing whether the character is part of the Hong Kong Supplemental Character Set (HKSCS).
+5. A boolean representing whether the character is part of the Hong Kong Supplemental Character Set (HKSCS).

-5. A boolean representing whether the character is part of the Taiwanese Bopomofo/Zhuyin alphabet.
+6. A boolean representing whether the character is part of the Taiwanese Bopomofo/Zhuyin alphabet.

-6. A boolean representing whether the character is part of the Japanese Kanji alphabet.
+7. A boolean representing whether the character is part of the Japanese Kanji alphabet.

-7. A boolean representing whether the character is part of the Japanese Hiragana alphabet.
+8. A boolean representing whether the character is part of the Japanese Hiragana alphabet.

-8. A boolean representing whether the character is part of the Japanese Katakana alphabet.
+9. A boolean representing whether the character is part of the Japanese Katakana alphabet.

-9. A boolean representing whether the character is a punctuation mark.
+10. A boolean representing whether the character is a punctuation mark.

-10. A boolean representing whether the character is a miscellaneous symbol.
+11. A boolean representing whether the character is a miscellaneous symbol.

-11. A comma-separated list of the possible input codes for the character in Cangjie version 3, or the string "NA" if the character does not have an input code in Cangjie version 3.
+12. A comma-separated list of the possible input codes for the character in Cangjie version 3, or the string "NA" if the character does not have an input code in Cangjie version 3.

-12. A comma-separated list of the possible input codes for the character in Cangjie version 5, or the string "NA".
+13. A comma-separated list of the possible input codes for the character in Cangjie version 5, or the string "NA".

-13. A short input code for the character, or the string "NA".
+14. A short input code for the character, or the string "NA".
 This is mostly to provide a convenient shortcut for users to quickly input punctuation marks and/or symbols (e.g the user can type "," to get '、', or '?' to get '？').

-14. An integer corresponding to the desired ordering of the characters.
+15. An integer corresponding to the desired ordering of the characters.
     Depending on the situation, it can be one of three things:
   1. For characters which were part of the Big5 encoding, this value is based on their order in that encoding.
 It should be the same